 In some chronic arthritic conditions such as ankylosing spondylitis, which may be associated with a stiff elbow and a stiff shoulder, TSA may be considered to improve overall function in the shoulder and arm, regardless of the pain level experienced by the patient.

 Steroid injections are sometimes recommended prior to a TSA procedure.
 Most candidates, however, will not experience lasting relief from these injections, making TSA a necessary next step if pain is uncontrolled.
 Likewise, some patients experiencing early osteoarthritis may consider more conservative management (such as physical therapy, medication, cortisone injections, or even shoulder arthroscopy) before TSA is deemed a necessary measure.
+Shoulder arthroscopy, while attractive because it is minimally invasive, plays a very limited role in the shoulder with arthritis, but may be of value before the joint has truly become "bone on bone".

 In addition, there are certain patients who are contraindicated (are not good candidates) for TSA.
 These include: